-The licensee will host cocktail masterclasses for private functions.
-Food and beverages packages will be on offer to clients.
+The restaurant will operate primarily as a restaurant with the focus on a substantial meal service to the public.
+On occasion, the licensee may host small family events on site, in addition to events away from the restaurant by means of the sale on other premises authorisation.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
-Responsible Service of Alcohol guidelines and measures will be in place.